stimko/drummachine/README.md

 ## Play Song

-This package will play a song binary file with the command below.
+This package will play a song json file with the command below.

 ```bash
     cd ./play